Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it refers to waiting for the final part of an event or process, especially when it involves a sense of inevitability or resolution.
-The phrase uses "shoe" metaphorically to convey the anticipation of something following after an event, not literally about shoes.
+The idiom uses "shoe" metaphorically to convey the anticipation of something following after an event, not literally about shoes.

 Origin: